Gov. Tom Wolf signed a bill into law in 2017 that authorizes and regulates online gambling, and a full rollout is expected late in 2018.

 The following month, the GO committee passed HB 649 by a margin of 18-8.
 This marked the first time an online gambling bill passed a vote in Pennsylvania.
 But by then, an omnibus package was attached to the bill.
 It called for slot machines at non-casino venues and airports, Category 3 casino expansion, and a report on daily fantasy sports, among other reforms.

 It’s believed that the controversial elements of the bill, namely allowing video gaming terminals at non-casino locations, was one of the reasons efforts stalled in 2015.

 Inside Pennsylvania’s land-based casino industry

 Pennsylvania is currently home to 12 land-based casinos.
 Together they create the second-largest gambling economy in the United States.
-Hard to believe that just over a decade ago the industry was non-existent.
+It’s to believe that the industry was non-existent just over a decade ago.

 The ball got rolling in 2004, when lawmakers authorized 61,000 slot machines at existing horse tracks, resorts and slot parlors.
 Concurrently, the state set up the Pennsylvania Gaming Control Board.
 The Board would issue up to 14 licenses, and provide regulatory oversight for the nascent industry.